tommyothen/Discord-Secret-Santa-Bot/README.md

 # Discord-Secret-Santa-Bot 🎅
-A simple discord bot that I made to automate a server-wide Secret Santa! <br>
+A simple Discord bot that I made to automate a server-wide Secret Santa! <br>
 Developed by **Sushi#0003**

 # About this Bot